X3I/poketwo.com/_pages/guides/buffs.md

 ### Shiny+

-Increases your odds of encountering a Shiny pokemon by 20%.
+Decreases the odds of encountering a non-shiny Pokemon by 20%.
 This changes your odds of encountering a Shiny from `1/4096` to `1/3276.8`.

 ### EV Training+